Chapter 5.20

 G. No licensee or agent or employee of the licensee shall permit any intoxicated person to remain in the place of business for which such license has been issued.

-H. No licensee or agent or employee of the licensee shall sell or permit the sale of cereal malt beverage to any person under the legal age for consumption.
+H. No licensee or agent or employee of the licensee shall sell or permit the sale of enhanced cereal malt beverage to any person under 21 years of age.

 I. No licensee or agent or employee of the licensee shall permit any gambling in the place of business for which such license has been issued.